iAmNawa/data-science-machine-learning/readme.md

 Attempting to predict the country a house is in given its features would be a classification task

 In statistics, regression toward (or to) the mean is the phenomenon that arises if a random variable is extreme on its first or first few measurements but closer to the mean or average on further measurements

+Least squares method, which is fitted by minimizing the sum of squares of the residuals